Grand Lake Health System

 Clinical Nurse - Mental Health Unit - Part time - Days

 Facility: Mathile Center for Mental Health and Wellness Department: Mental Health II Schedule: Part time Hours: 24 Job Details: The Registered Nurse provides professional nursing care using the standards of care and the standards of professional performance outlined by the American Nurses Association and the Ohio Board of Nursing.
 The RN interacts with an interdisciplinary team to promote the optimal health potential of the patient and family, delivering proficient nursing care based on a detailed assessment of the patient/family needs and the hospital mission.
 The RN promotes a patient and family experience-oriented environment and acts as a change agent to meet the rapidly changing census and needs of all customers-both internal and external.
 Department Specific Job Details: Education: Associates degree in nursing required.
 Graduation from an accredited program of nursing.
 Dedication to acquire Bachelors of Science in Nursing within 5 years of hire.
-Certification/Licensure: Registered Nursing license in State of Ohio CPR : Cardio-Pulmonary Resuscitation - required Schedule: part time, 24 hours day shift, 7:00 AM - 7:30 PM 2 (12) hour shifts weekend and holiday rotation serving the Mental Health Unit at the Mathile Center
+Certification/Licensure: Registered Nursing license in State of Ohio CPR : Cardio-Pulmonary Resuscitation - required Schedule/Location: full time, 36 hours 3 (12) hour shifts days, 7:00 AM - 7:30 PM weekend and holiday rotation eligible for benefits and PTO serving the inpatient mental health unit at the Mathile Center

 Bon Secours Mercy Health